Dr Hilary Jones, GP, TV Presenter, Medical Broadcaster, Author and Public Speaker

 "The Eye Doctor is a simple and effective, reusable solution in treating a wide range of eye conditions."

-Dr Colin Parsloe, Specialty Doctor in Ophthalmology, The Milton Keynes University Hospital
+Dr Colin Parsloe, Medical Officer Ophthalmology, The Milton Keynes University Hospital

 “In my opinion The Eye Doctor is the best quality eye mask on the market.
 Not only do I love it for my eyes, but it appears to be my patient’s first choice microwavable hot compress.”